Eugene Lindsay Opie: Retirement

 Opie retired from full-time professional work in pathology in 1941, although that was not the end of his scientific endeavors.
 He again worked at the Rockefeller Institute as a "guest investigator" for the next 28 years.
 Peer-reviewed manuscripts bore his name as an author until 1970.
 In addition to infections, Opie did work on hepatic carcinogenesis, alterations in nucleic acid content in various disease states, and tissue fluid flux.

 Honors

 Opie served as the president of the American Association of Pathologists and Bacteriologists; the American Society for Experimental Pathology, the National Tuberculosis Association; the American Association of Immunologists; and the Harvey Society.
 He was awarded honorary doctorates from Yale University, Rockefeller University, and Washington University.

-Other accolades included the Weber-Parks Medal, the 1959 Jessie Stevenson Kovalenko Medal from the U.S. National Academy of Sciences, the 1960 Academy Medal for Distinguished Contributions in Biomedical Science from the New York Academy of Medicine, and the T. Duckett Jones Award.
+Other accolades included the Weber-Parkes Prize from the Royal College of Physicians in 1945, the 1959 Jessie Stevenson Kovalenko Medal from the U.S. National Academy of Sciences, the 1960 Academy Medal for Distinguished Contributions in Biomedical Science from the New York Academy of Medicine, and the T. Duckett Jones Award.

 Personal life

-Opie first married Gertrude Lovat Simpson on August 6, 1902, and had four children with her: Thomas Lindsay, Anne Lovat, Helen Lovat and Gertrude Eugenie.
-Seven years after Gertrude's death in 1909, he married her sister Margaret Lovat Simpson on September 16, 1916.
+Opie first married Gertrude Lovat Simpson on August 6, 1902, and had four children with her: Thomas Lindsay, Anne Lovat, Helen Lovat, and Gertrude Eugenie.
+Seven years after Gertrude's death in 1909, he married her sister Margaret Lovat Simpson (1874-1965) on September 16, 1916.